AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 1. **Who is supporting/hosting/maintaining the dataset?**

-    Trista Cao and Anna Sotnikova are maintaining.
-Cao is hosting on github.
+   Anna Sotnikova and Yang Trista Cao are maintaining.
+Sotnikova is hosting on github.

 1. **How can the owner/curator/manager of the dataset be contacted (e.g., email address)?**